Jon Echols

 Jon Echols (born December 3, 1979) is an American politician who served in the Oklahoma House of Representatives representing the 90th district from 2012 to 2024.
 He was the Majority Floor Leader.
+In February 2025, Echols announced his candidacy for Oklahoma Attorney General.

 Early life, education, and career

 John Echols grew up in Oklahoma City.
-His mother was an attorney and special education teacher, while his father, David Echols, is an attorney and a member of the Oklahoma City Community College Board of Regenets.
-He graduated from the University of Oklahoma with a bachelor's degree in political science and from Oklahoma City University School of Law with a Juris Doctor.
+His mother was an attorney and special education teacher, while his father, David Echols, is an attorney and a member of the Oklahoma City Community College Board of Regents.
+He graduated from the University of Oklahoma with a bachelor's degree in political science and graduated at the top of his class from Oklahoma City University School of Law with a Juris Doctor.

-Echols co-foundered Turn Key Health Clinics in 2009 and is the company's president.
+Echols co-founded Turn Key Health Clinics in 2009 and is the company's president.
 Echols has said that "he works for the company’s CEO mostly outside of Oklahoma to minimize perceived conflicts of interest."

-He also worked for the law firm Crowe and Dunlevy.
+Echols worked at the law firm Crowe and Dunlevy in Oklahoma City before joining his family’s law firm, Echols & Associates.

+As a private attorney, Echols entered an appearance on behalf of the Oklahoma Republican Party in federal court to defend President Trump from an attempt to remove him from the Presidential ballot in Oklahoma in 2024.

 Oklahoma House of Representatives

 Echols ran for the 90th district of the Oklahoma House of Representatives in 2012 to succeed Charles Key.
 He won the election and was reelected until he was term limited in 2024.
 From 2016 to 2024, he served as the majority floor leader of the house and he holds the record for longest serving majority leader.